-Royal Bank Of Scotland Merseyside Cheshire & North Wales, Corporate Banking 1 Dale Street Liverpool L2 2PP
+Royal Bank Of Scotland Merseyside Cheshire & North Wales, Corporate Banking 1st Floor 2-8 Church Street Liverpool L1 3BG

-Chair's Statement for the year ended 31 March 2023
+Chair's Statement for the year ended 31 March 2024

-I am pleased to announce that this year we achieved an operating surplus / profit of £19.3m (2022: £21.5m).
+I am pleased to announce that this year we achieved an operating surplus / profit of £19.6m (2023: £19.3m).
 We will reinvest these resources to improve and modernise our services, mitigate our risk and to continue to "create opportunities and change lives".

-Despite the challenges which remain in the current operating environment, Sovini Limited has had an exceptional year and regained momentum as we have moved further away from the significant impacts of the Covid 19 pandemic and post year recovery period.
+Despite the challenges which remain in the current operating environment, Sovini Limited has had an exceptional year and maintained momentum as we have moved further away from the significant impacts of the Covid 19 pandemic and recent inflation highs.

-Our business has continued to go from strength to strength, having restructured our leadership team at the start of 2022, whilst continuing to invest in and retain our loyal, highly professional and skilled employees.
+Our business has continued to go from strength to strength, having restructured our leadership team at the start of 2023, whilst continuing to invest in and retain our loyal, highly professional and skilled employees.
 Building new homes to be proud of, whilst continuing to improve and repair our existing homes, and putting our customers at the heart of everything that we do.